raspberrypi/pytrack/tracker/cgps.md

 Note that all fields are zeroes until the GPS gains a lock.

-	WhenLockChanged(HaveLock)
+	when_lock_changed(have_lock)

-This is called when the GPS lock status changes.
-"HaveLock" is True or False
+This is called when the GPS lock status changes.  "have_lock" is True or False

 ### Dependencies